Dental Implants — Fanwood, NJ

 Bridges and partial dentures can be secured within the mouth using just a small number of implant roots.
 Compared to traditional removable prosthetics, implant-retained ones not only have a stronger hold, but they can be trusted to last much longer as well.

 Missing All Teeth

 All it takes is just four to six dental implants to anchor a full denture that restores an entire row of teeth at the same time.
-Implant dentures are smaller and leave more room in the mouth compared to regular ones, creating a more comfortable fit, and they also bring back much more of a patient’s bite strength, enabling them to enjoy a wider variety of foods.
+Implant dentures are smaller and leave more room in the mouth compared to regular ones, creating a more comfortable fit.
+They also bring back much more of a patient’s bite strength, enabling them to enjoy a wider variety of foods.

 Understanding the Cost of Dental Implants

 Every dental implant procedure is custom-designed by our dental team based on the unique needs of a patient, and because of this, the cost of the treatment can vary quite a bit from person to person.
 Everything from the number of implants needed to the type of restoration used can affect the final price.
 While dental implants do tend to cost more upfront compared to regular bridges and dentures, they are an investment that can be expected to last for decades.
 Compared to the typical five to seven year lifespan of traditional replacements, implants can often endure for 30 years or more, which actually helps patients save money over time.

 Because the dental implant process takes multiple appointments that are spread out over the course of several months, you can pay for each procedure as it comes, rather than all at once.
 After your consultation, here are some of the stages of the process, each of which incur their own unique cost: